-Scammers are experts of the hard sale, so don’t sign anything right away.
+Scammers are experts in the hard sale, so don’t sign anything right away.
 They must get you to sign their contract anyway.
 Don’t let them manipulate you.
 Before you sign anything, make sure you’ve done your inquiry on at least three solar businesses.
 Investigate rates and ask questions regarding features, installation expenses, and payment options.
 If an offer appears to be too good to be true, it is the best one.

 Never start without a contract

 While some scammers force you to sign a contract right away, others pressurize you to begin work without signing any legal documentation.
 A good business will insist on a contract and will explain what it entails to you.
 Also, don’t confuse a free estimate which many reputable solar firms will offer with a binding contract.
 Some dishonest businesses will give you an estimate and treat it as a contract.
 Any deal you sign should be straightforward for further references.

 Look into the company’s history first, while making a contract.
 Search, how long has the company been in operation?
 Is there a physical address in addition to a website or phone number?
 Contact the customers who have had installations done by that company.
 A simple online search can sometimes yield useful information, and the company you choose should have more positive ratings.
 Finally, contact your state or local consumer protection organizations for more details.